TrumanGIT/True-North/README.md

  you can also power attack a chest to open it. (how many times it takes to open a chest, depends on your weapon type and a bit of luck)

+ You can give your followers horses to ride by using a power (you must own the horse before you can give it to your followers)

 [True North]

 True North is my vision of Skyrim —a wabbajack list of 1000+ mods.
 A celebration of the Skyrim modding community’s incredible work over the last 14+ years.